Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 ## Motivation
 It all started with a blog post.
 I was writing a blog post "the beginners guide to GSoC" to help various students (who otherwise reach us on various social media platforms to ask queries and for the students of NITH and IIITU) get all the information and resources at one place.
 Then I thought to create this repo so that other knowledgeable people can also contribute and to maximize its reach.
-Me and the other collaborators of this repo are all two times(2019, 2018) Successful GSoC students from NITH and IIITU.
+Me and the other collaborators of this repo are all GSoC students from NITH and IIITU.
 So, we'll try to provide accurate, to the point and as much information as we can.

 ## Table of Contents
 * [What is Open Source](#what-is-open-source)